 When you get to the 12th fret, you’re playing another E note.
 The 13th fret is F, the 14th fret is F#/Gb, and so on.

 I can’t stress this enough: do NOT skip this.
 Knowing the notes on the 6th string is going to be useful as long as you play the guitar.
-You’ll be able to find the right notes, chords, and scales whenever you need to, so you’ll never get lost when you play.
+You’ll be able to find the right notes, chords, and scales whenever you need to, as well as learn new songs with ease, because most songs come from a few basic chord progressions you can find easily just by using the 6th string.
 Take the time to memorize the 6th string now, and I promise it will help you improve your guitar playing.

 HINT: the dots on your fretboard can help you memorize where all the notes are.